AxLab-UofC/ThrowIO/README.md

 # ThrowIO Structures

 ## UChicago AxLab Demo Structure (shown in paper)

+### What does this structure demonstrate?
+This setup allows users to experience all of the applications of ThrowIO.
+Specifically, the height of the overhanging surface can be adjusted for different user's height.

-Main materials and equipment: height-adjustable table, foam mats, ferromagnetic metal plate, magnets holding ferromagnetic metal plate, 4 toio mats.
+### Main materials and equipment:
+height-adjustable table, foam mats, ferromagnetic metal plate, magnets holding ferromagnetic metal plate, 4 toio mats.

 <img src="https://github.com/AxLab-UofC/ThrowIO/assets/66953378/98e6a020-ba04-4f10-9eee-f65262657710" width="600">